exakat/php-dictionary/dictionary/async.ini.rst

 The ``async`` keyword is used in programming (especially in languages like JavaScript, Python, and C#) to define a function that runs asynchronously.
 It means that it can perform operations without blocking the rest of the program.

 PHP does not support a notion of ``async``.
-The closest feature is called 'fiber' or parallel processing, yet it is quite different from async.
-Generators also provide a pseudo-asynch processing.
+The closest feature is called 'fiber' or parallel processing, yet it is quite different from asynchronous.
+Generators also provide a pseudo-asynchronous processing.

 .. code-block:: php